Be an LGBTQ Ally

 - Respect the Pronouns.
 When someone tells you what pronoun they prefer, use it.
 Always.
 If you’re unsure of what to use, try “them” or “they.”

-- Check Your Resources.
-Loveisrespect is an open environment and we’re trained to address the additional issues LGBTQ youth face.
+- Check Your Resources. loveisrespect is an open environment and we’re trained to address the additional issues LGBTQ youth face.
 Feel free to contact us or pass our information on.
 However, the person you’re supporting may feel more comfortable contacting a resource that’s LGBTQ-specific.
-If so, check out the Northwest Network, GLBT National Help Center and The Trevor Project.
+If so, check out the The NW Network, LGBT National Help Center and The Trevor Project.